compoundingeffects/bigpictureschool/climatology.md

 ## The atmosphere and the greenhouse effect

 Earth is wrapped in a thin layer of air — the atmosphere — and its makeup matters enormously for climate.
-Most of the atmosphere is nitrogen and oxygen, which are fairly "invisible" to heat.
+Most of the atmosphere is nitrogen and oxygen, which don't trap heat — they let it pass straight through.
 But a small collection of other gases — including water vapor, carbon dioxide, and methane — act very differently.
 These gases trap heat that would otherwise escape into space, warming the planet in the process.
 This is called the **greenhouse effect**.

 Think of it like a blanket wrapped around the Earth.
 The blanket doesn't create heat — it just slows down how quickly heat escapes.
 Without this natural greenhouse effect, Earth's surface would be roughly 33°C (about 60°F) colder than it is today — far too cold to support most life as we know it.